Contact us: info@tenendo.com

 The second reason why security and Agile have historically been at odds is a lack of Agile-ready security practices and tools.

 In waterfall methodologies, security planning is done at the beginning, while security testing is accomplished at the end.
 Security is missing from the whole middle part – the development process.
-While this may have worked to some degree in waterfall development organizations, it simply can’t in Agile.
+While this may have worked to some degree in waterfall development organisations, it simply can’t in Agile.
 When it comes to Agile, security requirements and processes need to be synced up to business requirements.
-Security can’t (and won’t) be done in a vacuum – Agile organizations, and the security teams within them, need to make sure security fits in with the rest of the crew.
+Security can’t (and won’t) be done in a vacuum – Agile organisations, and the security teams within them, need to make sure security fits in with the rest of the crew.

 The process of integrating a secure development lifecycle into the Agile development process can be described by the following high-level steps: